Design a better future with a PhD at Australia’s leading university.

 Considering a PhD in engineering or IT?

-Discover the best way to pitch your thesis, meet potential supervisors and learn how to make the most out of your PhD.
+Get a taste of life as a PhD student while you discover the best way to pitch your thesis, meet potential supervisors, find out about Melbourne School of Engineering’s generous scholarship program and learn how to make the most out of your PhD.

 Parkville Campus [View map]